 If you notice problems in your legs, like a change in the skin color, the beginning of an ulcer, or pain, schedule a vein evaluation with Dr. Rodolfo Farhy at the Heart and Vein Center.
 These symptoms are signs of venous insufficiency, which must be managed early to prevent venous ulcers.
 When venous ulcers go untreated, they may become progressively worse and difficult to heal.
 To schedule a vein assessment, call the doctor’s office in Lathrup Village, Michigan, or book an appointment online.

-Dr. Farhy identifies the underlying condition using ultrasound to evaluate circulation in your legs.
-Then he may recommend intervention in the form of an endovenous laser, radiofrequency ablation, ambulatory phlebectomy, or ultrasound-guided foam sclerotherapy, depending on your diagnosis.
+Dr. Farhy identifies the underlying abnormal veins using ultrasound.
+Then he may recommend intervention in the form of an endovenous laser ablation, ambulatory phlebectomy, or ultrasound-guided foam sclerotherapy, depending on your diagnosis.

 The quick, minimally-invasive procedure involves injecting a specially formulated solution directly into the unwanted veins, which ultimately causes them to collapse and fade away.

 Hypertension, or high blood pressure, means that the pressure of the blood on the blood vessels is higher than normal.

 Arrhythmias refer to any abnormal or irregular heartbeat.
 Some arrhythmias can cause fluttering or palpitations, chest pain, shortness of breath or lightheadedness.

 Coronary artery disease is a narrowing of the coronary arteries, which supply blood, oxygen, and nutrients to your heart.